KevinQian97/11775-HW1/README.md

 For the last two parts of this hw, using gpu version of pytorch will significantly accelerate the feature extraction procedure.
 Please refer to [here](https://pytorch.org/get-started/locally/) for more detailed settings.

 ## Data and Labels
-Please download the data from [AWS S3](https://cmu-11775-vm.s3.amazonaws.com/spring2022/11775_s22_data.zip).
+Please download the data from [AWS S3](https://cmu-11775-vm.s3.amazonaws.com/spring2022/11775_s22_data.zip) with wget.
+You could also download the data manually from [here](https://www.kaggle.com/competitions/cmu-11775-f23-hw1-audio-based-med/data).
 Then unzip it and put the videos under "$path_to_this_repo/videos", and labels under "$path_to_this_repo/labels".
 You can either directly download the data to this folder or in anywhere else then build a [soft link](https://linuxhint.com/create_symbolic_link_ubuntu/)

 The `.zip` file should include the following:
 1. `video/` folder with 8249 videos in MP4 format